-Merkel or Putin: Trump won't be drawn on who he trusts more
+Trump signals Russia deal and slams 'obsolete' NATO

 - Germany's Bild and Times of London interview Trump

-- Trump praises Brexit, slams NATO, Merkel's immigration policies
+- Trump praises Brexit but slams NATO

-(CNN)Days away from being sworn in as US President, Donald Trump isn't saying who he trusts more -- German Chancellor Angela Merkel, a longtime US ally, or Russian President Vladimir Putin.

-Trump called it a draw -- at least for now, in a joint interview conducted on Friday by German publication Bild and the Times of London.

-Trump described Merkel as "by far the most important leader" in Europe but tore into her immigration policies, calling them "catastrophic."
+Trump set his sights on German Chancellor Angela Merkel, calling her "by far the most important leader" in Europe while tearing into her immigration policies, labeling them "catastrophic."

 "I have great respect for her, I felt she was a great leader, I think she made one very catastrophic mistake and that was taking all these illegals and taking all these people where ever they come from and nobody really knows where they come from."